 Who is God?
 Where did we come from?
 Why are we here?
 What is the meaning of life?
 How should we live?
 Why is there suffering and evil in the world?
 What is our destiny?

 People have grappled with these questions for as long as there have been people.
-All the world’s religions and philosophies have sought to answer them, and naturally, the Bible has a lot to say about them.
+All the world’s religions and philosophies have sought to answer them, and the Bible has a lot to say about them.
 In fact, these kinds of questions are a special concern of five books at the centre of the Old Testament – Job, Psalms, Proverbs, Ecclesiastes and Song of Songs – known collectively as the Wisdom Books or Wisdom Literature.

-That can be a big ask, particularly in a culture with an ever-shrinking attention span.
+That can be a big ask, especially in a culture with an ever-shrinking attention span.
 But if we approach these books prayerfully, with respect for their context, genre and literary conventions, they offer us wisdom from God to discover over a lifetime – even in shapes that might surprise us.

 Wisdom Literature in the Ancient Near East

 Wisdom Literature is by no means exclusive to the Scriptures.
 It was a broad literary genre popular across various cultures of the Ancient Near East (ANE), especially in Egypt, Mesopotamia, Edom and Phoenicia.
 Similar writings are also attested in the literature of Ancient Greece, India and pre-Islamic Arab cultures.

 Like the biblical Wisdom Books, these ANE writings were recorded primarily in the form of poetry.
 They addressed practical issues about how to live well, made observations about the nature of the world, and grappled with the problem of suffering and the meaning of life.
 They included lists of proverbs, short clever statements with advice for living virtuous and successful lives.
 There were also soliloquies and dialogues that engaged questions of sin and suffering and the nature of the gods.
 Royal figures would reflect on their lives and offer practical advice from a father to a son.